cj-hilder/ble-hr-tool/README.md

 ### Resonance score

 If you are using a **Polar H10** chest strap (or any sensor that exposes raw RR intervals via the Bluetooth Heart Rate Measurement characteristic), the app can calculate a **live resonance score**.
-This is a combination of wave coherence, frequency stability, and phase lag.
-It takes more than 60 seconds to gather enough data to calculate a score.
+This is a combination of wave coherence, amplitude, frequency stability, and phase lag.
+It takes more than 60 seconds to gather enough data to calculate a score

+>Amplitudes below 7.5 bpm receive a proportional penalty, reflecting the established association between reduced amplitude and impaired cardiac vagal tone.
+(7.5 bpm = 50% of the Hirsch & Bishop (1981) healthy adult floor of 15 bpm.)

 Once enough data has been gathered, the score appears as a number and a star rating beneath the state description.